Wood Container and Pallet Manufacturers NAICS 321920

 Recent Developments

-• A new round of tariffs taking effect in mid-October could pressure margins for manufacturers of wood containers and pallets.
+- A new round of tariffs took effect in mid-October, which could pressure margins for manufacturers of wood containers and pallets.
 Beginning on October 14, 2025, the US will add 10% tariffs on lumber and timber, according to Supply Chain Dive.
 The wood tariffs stem from a Section 232 investigation lasting several months, which was delivered to President Trump in July.
-The investigation found that the volumes of wood imports and trade actions by foreign governments related to wood threaten national security.
+The investigation found that the volumes of wood imports and trade actions by foreign governments related to wood pose a threat to national security.
 The Trump administration has also used Section 232 tariffs to increase steel and aluminum import duties.

 Industry Revenue